 Our site may, from time to time, contain links to external websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-Should you have a complaint or other concerns about Criminal Justice Alliances’ information rights practices please contact Criminal Justice Alliance in the first instance at email@example.com or at our head office on 0203 176 1153.
-If our response proves unsatisfactory, you have the option of contacting the Information Commissioner’s Office.
+Should you have a complaint or other concerns about Criminal Justice Alliance’s information rights and/or practices please contact our Data Protection Manager at firstname.lastname@example.org or speak to us on 0203 176 1153.
+If you are not satisfied with the initial response, you can contact the Chair of the Board of Trustees.
+If our response still proves unsatisfactory, you have the option of contacting the Information Commissioner’s Office.
 Please see https://ico.org.uk/concerns for more information.